 Things that will disintegrate your story:

 1. Don't tear yourself down in your comments, summary, etc. Some constructive complaints are fine, but don't write things like "I suck at summaries!!"
 I guarantee people will be less inclined to read your story with an intro like that.
+Let your work stand for itself; use the author's notes to flesh things out, ask questions, etc. I've found that's a great way to engage readers.

 2. Watch the grammar and spelling.
 One or two mistakes is okay and understandable, but when the number starts getting up there, it just becomes a hassle to read and so people just don't.
+It's easier said than done withouta a beta - I myself don't have one, and often find mistakes in published stories.
+The best way to avoid this, I've found, is to read your story out loud to yourself and make changes and you find them.

 I'm an extrovert.